TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 ## Risks and assumptions

-- The simulation may no be compatible with all VR[^3] headset.
+- The simulation may not be compatible with all VR[^3] headset.

-- We could have bad performances while using the headset.
+- We could have bad performances while using the headset, Wich could make peoples motion-sick

+- The simulation could make people motion-sick

-- We may don't have enough time to create a stable multi-user version.
+- We could run out of time to add a stable multi-user version.

 <!-- WIP -->